Meet the Team

 Treasurer

-Rhian is married to Michael and has two children Audrey and Gethin.
-Her son Gethin was born profoundly deaf and received bilateral cochlear implants at the age of 6 months.
-Rhian joined APODC in 2022 as she wanted to re-build connections with other families of deaf and hard of hearing children, which she felt had fallen away since her son had started school.
+Rhian is married to Michael and has two children, Audrey and Gethin.
+Her son was born profoundly deaf and received bilateral cochlear implants at the age of 6 months and her daughter recently experienced hearing loss and uses a hearing aid.
+Rhian joined APODC in 2022 to re-build connections with other families of Deaf and Hard of Hearing children, which she felt had fallen away since her children started school.

-Rhian has a background in banking and commercial law and has worked at law firms, financial institutions and publicly listed companies.
-She is currently a stay at home mum and chair of the school board of her children’s primary school.
+Rhian has a background in banking and commercial law and has worked at law firms, financial institutions and large corporates.
+She currently works part-time as consultant for a law firm and is otherwise a stay-at-home mum.
 Rhian has experience in project management, governance, finance and compliance.
-She has recently started learning NZSL with the intention of teaching it to her children and hopes to reach a level where she is able to easily converse with other NZSL users.
+She is learning NZSL and hopes to reach a level where she is able to easily converse with other NZSL users.

 Anna Park